plger/scDblFinder/README.md

 #### Trajectories

-If the dataset is not expected to contain distinct subpopulations but rather continuous gradients, e.g. trajectories, then it might be advisable to employ a different approach and setting `clusters` to a positive integer (chosen depending on the number of cells and complexity, e.g. `k=20` for smaller datasets).
-This will split the cells into the given number of clusters using k-means clustering.
+If the dataset is not expected to contain distinct subpopulations but rather continuous gradients, e.g. trajectories, then it might be advisable to employ a different approach using `trajectoryMode=TRUE` and (unless you already have your clusters) setting `clusters` to a positive integer (chosen depending on the complexity of the trajectories, e.g. `k=12` for smaller datasets), which will split the cells into the given number of clusters using k-means clustering.
+See [vignette("scDblFinder")](https://bioconductor.org/packages/devel/bioc/vignettes/scDblFinder/inst/doc/2_scDblFinder.html) for more detail.

 ### Including known doublets

 If you already know of some doublets in the data (e.g. identified via cell hashes and SNPs in multiplexed samples), providing this information through the `knownDoublets` argument will improve the `scDblFinder` scoring and calling of new doublets.

-For more detail, please see `vignette("scDblFinder")`.
+For more detail, please see [vignette("scDblFinder")](https://bioconductor.org/packages/devel/bioc/vignettes/scDblFinder/inst/doc/2_scDblFinder.html).

 ## Single-cell ATACseq